 Invasive Methods

-Invasive stem cell delivery methods are used when non-invasive options aren’t enough to get the desired results.
+Invasive stem cell delivery methods are used when non-invasive options are not enough to get the desired results:

 Intravenous Infusion (IV drip)